cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/onboarding/workstation_setup.md

 For MacOS developers, the default shell will be the default shell used in your terminal.
 For many, this is now `zsh` rather than `bash`.
 The core functionality of `zsh` and `bash` do not differ greatly but some instructions in this document may need to be modified depending on the shell you are using.

+Note, for users who do not already have Homebrew installed and would like to install using Homebrew an Administration account will be needed to complete the install.

 Before `pyenv` can be installed, the following must be installed:
 XCode command line tools, Homebrew, `openssl`, `readline`, `sqlite3`, `xz` and `zlib`.